fls-bioinformatics-core/galaxy-tools/weeder/README.markdown

 `weeder` can be obtained from [http://159.149.160.51/modtools/downloads/weeder.html]().

-The tool includes an additional script `ExtractWeederMatrices.pl` which extracts the motif matrices from the weeder `.wee` file and puts them into separate files.
+The tool includes additional scripts:

+ *  `ExtractWeederMatrices.pl`: extract the motif matrices from the weeder `.wee` file and puts them into separate files.

+ *  `weeder2meme`: convert the motif matrices to MEME format (includes Perl modules under the `lib` directory).

+`weeder2meme` also has its own dedicated Galaxy tool.

 To add to Galaxy add the following to tool_conf.xml:

     <tool file="weeder/weeder_wrapper.xml" />

 ### Changes ###

+0.0.5: add option to convert

 0.0.4: run ExtractWeederMatrices.pl to get matrices from .wee output;
        add weeder `A` option; comment out link to FreqFiles (doesn't